Pulkitbarala/cloud-extension/README.md

-#All-in-one is not working for now but will update this later.
-So till then....... wait......

-# ===> use All-in-one folder for extension. later i will remove the other unnecesaary folders.

 # 🌟 Cloud Skills Boost – Floating Task Panel Extension

 This Chrome extension adds a **beautiful floating task panel** to **all Cloud Skills Boost lab pages**.